 Demonstrating Life Jacket Use

 One of the most important aspects of boating safety is the correct use of life jackets.
-Demonstrate how to properly wear a life jacket, ensuring it's snug yet comfortable.
+Demonstrate and test your guests on how to properly wear a life jacket, ensuring it's snug yet comfortable.
 Remind everyone that life jackets should be worn at all times when the boat is in motion, regardless of their swimming abilities.

 Outlining the Emergency Exit Plan